1990 Mongolian parliamentary election: 1990 Democratic Revolution

-In 1989 the Mongolian People's Republic witnessed a series of demonstrations against the government by the coalition group the Mongolian Democratic Union, a group formed on December 10 of that year by intellectuals under the influence of similar movements in Eastern Europe.
-Jambyn Batmönkh promised reform to placate the growing demonstrations and met with the MDU leaders, although Dumaagiin Sodnom and other leading Politburo members felt that a gradual five-year plan for reforms could be undertaken.
-Demonstrations continued however, with Batmönkh announcing his resignation on March 4, followed by the rest of the Politburo eight days later.
-Punsalmaagiin Ochirbat became chairman of the Hural with Sharavyn Gungaadorj appointed as Prime Minister, although it was agreed that the Hural would meet again in May to discuss constitutional change, making these appointments temporary.
+In 1989, the Mongolian People's Republic (MPR) witnessed a series of demonstrations against the government, ruled by the Mongolian People's Revolutionary Party (MPRP) since 1921, by a pro-democracy organisation, the Mongolian Democratic Union (MDU).
+The MDU formed on 10 December of that year by young intellectuals influenced by similar movements in Eastern Europe.
+General secretary of the MPRP, Jambyn Batmönkh, promised reform to placate the growing demonstrations and met with the MDU leaders, although premier Dumaagiin Sodnom and other leading Politburo members felt that a gradual five-year plan for reforms could be undertaken.
+Between February and March 1990, four opposition parties were established.
+Following the heightened mass demonstrations and hunger strike, the head of the politburo Batmönkh announced his resignation on 4 March 1990, followed by the rest of the Politburo eight days later, paving the way for political reform in Mongolia.